Hydrodynamic and symbolic models of computation with advice: Countable generalized shifts and

 \subsection{Countable generalized shifts}

 The broader class of symbolic systems that we introduce in this section should be thought of as a countable version of generalized shifts.
-Instead of changing the sequence according to a finite portion of it of fixed size (like $D_F$ and $D_G$), we change it according to a finite portion of a variable but arbitrarily large size.
+Instead of changing the sequence according to a finite portion of it of fixed size (like $D_F$ and $D_G$), each sequence is changed according to a finite portion whose size depends on the sequence and can be arbitrarily large.
 This is a different generalization than analog shift maps, where only a finite portion of fixed size determines the image of the sequence, but infinitely many symbols can be changed in one step.\\